ruanSTT/rpa-driver-downloader/README.md

+# ⚠️ This library is currently compatible with Python versions up to 3.11.
+Python 3.12+ is not supported due to `requests` dependency using the removed `cgi` module.

 # 🧩 rpa-driver-downloader

 **rpa-driver-downloader** is a lightweight Python package that automatically downloads and manages the latest WebDriver binaries (Gecko, Chromium, Edge) for browser automation using **Selenium**, **BotCity**, or any other RPA tool.